-Boy Scouts and Girl Scouts can earn Astronomy/Space related badges through an overnight program at the Observatory!
+Scouts BSA and Girl Scouts can earn Astronomy/Space related badges through an overnight program at the Observatory!

-- We offer the Astronomy Badge and the Electronics Badge Weekends to Boy Scouts
+- We offer the Astronomy Badge and the Electronics Badge Weekends to Scouts BSA

 - Girl Scouts can earn the Night Owl Badge, or any of the new astronomy badges from Daisies to Brownies to Juniors!

-- Girls Scouts can contact us to arrange a free weekend for their overnight adventure.
+- Girls Scouts can contact us to arrange free educational activities for their overnight adventure.

-- There has been such a huge demand for Boy Scout field trips that we have set aside select weekends for Boy Scout Merit Badge events.
+- There has been such a huge demand for Scout field trips that we have set aside select weekends for Scout Badge events.

 Frequently Asked Questions